ImperialCollegeLondon/RSEBlog/docs/posts/20241127_tutorial_git_github.md

 ![Key points for PR reviews.](images/tutorial_git_github/reviews.png){: .no-caption style="display:block;margin:auto;width:69%" }

 - **PRs reviews are meant to make the PR better**.
 They are a means of quality control, so reviewing them is a serious task that need proper attention from the reviewer.
 - **Comments and suggestions need to be respectful, positive and pro-active, with justified suggestions and requested changes**.
-It should be clear what is a suggestion - and therefore optional - and what a request for a change, so the PR author can action them appropriately.
+It should be clear what is a suggestion - and therefore optional - and what is a request for a change, so the PR author can action them appropriately.
 - **They are a learning tool for reviewers**, as much as for the PR authors.
 They can learn about new tools, commands or way of doing things.
 - **For some PRs it might be necessary to have several rounds of reviews to nail the content**.
 This is normal, specially for big PR, but it should not take ages to have a PR merged.
 That is annoying for both author and reviewers.
 To avoid this, both authors and reviewers should pay attention to what is being requested and actioned, so nothing is forgotten, and doing so as swiftly as possible, considering their other commitments.